kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

     is very unlikely that a client would see an impact on existing behavior.
-  - If a client did indeed enable the corresponding settings in its `kubeconfig` after rolling out this feature and it continually got 401's (or 403's, even) back from the API, then it may be worth rolling the authentication configuration back to the previous state to see if the failure persists.
+  - If a client did indeed enable the corresponding settings in its `kubeconfig` after rolling out this feature and it continually got 401's (or 403's, even) back from the API, then it may be worth reverting the authentication configuration back to the previous state to see if the failure persists.
   - If the client is failing because it cannot use the exec plugin to get a credential, then there may be messages in the logs that look like this:
       `Unable to connect to the server: getting credentials: exec`

 * **Were upgrade and rollback tested?
 Was upgrade->downgrade->upgrade path tested?**
-  - No.
+  - N/A.

 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
+  - Deprecation of `gcp` and `azure` authentication options.
+These authentication options can be used going forward via this exec plugin feature set.
-  - This feature set contains the usual alpha, beta, and GA stages, and will follow the same canonical deprecation pattern for its alpha and beta API versions.
+  - Otherwise, this feature set contains the usual alpha, beta, and GA stages, and will follow the same canonical deprecation pattern for its API versions.

 ### Monitoring requirements